MPAS-Dev/compass/docs/tutorials/dev_porting_legacy.rst

 argument.
 The only thing that happens so far is that the constructor for the base class ``TestGroup`` gets called.
 In the process, we give the test group the name ``gotm``.
-You can take a look at the base class ``TestGroup`` in ``compass/testgroup`` if you want to but that's not necessary for the tutorial.
+You can take a look at the base class ``TestGroup`` in ``compass/testgroup`` if you want.
+That's not necessary for the tutorial, but some new developers have found reading the base class code to be highly instructive.

 Naming conventions in python are that we use `CamelCase <https://en.wikipedia.org/wiki/Camel_case>`_ for classes, which